 A retreat within the sacred lands of the Tewa People in northern New Mexico at Ghost Ranch with Cynthia Jurs, Marian Naranjo and friends.
 Includes a special ceremony on the New Moon, Thursday, April 23rd.

 Limited space is available and participation is based on an application process.
 Please fill in the application form and you will be notified of acceptance.
 Please do not register and pay until you have submitted the application and heard from us.
+When you first begin the application you can scroll to the bottom to use the “Save and Continue Later” feature by clicking on the button.
+This will require you to create a user name and password so that you can leave and come back at your convenience.

 The package rates on the website registration form include a $100 materials fee.
 When registering by phone or by mail, the $100 will be added to your registration fee.